What do Chase Freedom® Travel Insurance Benefits cover?

 - Hurricanes, tornadoes, or other severe weather either impacting the point of origin or destination of your trip, as well as the airspace or route between the two points, that causes the cessation or cancellation of service by the airline or another type of common carrier, such as a cruise line.
 This also applies to hotels and resort destinations you may have booked when they are impacted by severe storms.

-- Accidental bodily injury, or a severe illness prior to or during a trip that impacts the cardmember traveler, their traveling spouse or domestic partner, or their immediate relative—see cardmember Benefits Guide for details
+- Accidental bodily injury, or a severe illness prior to or during a trip that impacts the covered traveler or their traveling companion—see cardmember Benefits Guide for details

-- An organized strike impacting the common carrier (airline) or public transportation that causes you or your spouse or domestic partner to miss at least 20% of your booked itinerary
+- An organized strike impacting public transportation that causes the covered traveler or their traveling companion to miss at least 20% of their booked itinerary

-- A change in military orders for you, your spouse or domestic partner that requires you to cut short or cancel your trip
+- A change in military orders for the covered traveler or their spouse/domestic partner that requires you to cut short or cancel your trip

-What’s not covered by Chase Freedom travel insurance
+What’s not covered by Chase Freedom Trip Cancellation and Interruption Insurance

-The following is a short list of common exclusions from Chase Freedom travel insurance:
+The following is a short list of common exclusions from Chase Freedom Trip Cancellation and Interruption Insurance:

-- Trip interruption and cancellation insurance does not apply to trips lasting more than 60 days
+- Trip interruption and cancellation insurance does not apply to trips lasting more than 60 consecutive days

 - Trip interruptions or cancellations caused by the financial insolvency of a booked airline, tour operator or travel agency